simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 <!-- {{TOC}} -->

-This is a reference for metadata options available for `metadata/saml20-sp-remote.php` and `metadata/shib13-sp-remote.php`.
+This is a reference for metadata options available for `metadata/saml20-sp-remote.php`.
 Both files have the following format:

     <?php